ZupIT/beagle-docs/content/en/docs/Resources/Style/Android.md

 ### Text

-The text components for Beagle Android are **totally customized**.
+The text components for Beagle Android are **totally customizable**.
 To make this change, follow the example below:

 ```markup